-In the following tutorial, you will learn how to create a pop art text effect in Adobe Illustrator.
+Fan of pop art designs?
+In the following tutorial, you'll learn how to create a pop art text effect in Adobe Illustrator.

-What You'll Learn in This Pop Art Text Font Tutorial
+What You'll Learn in This Illustrator Text Effect Tutorial

 - How to create editable pop art lettering